09 July 2021

 "Across the River" was the lead single from the band's third and final studio album A Night on the Town (number 59, August 1990).
 The single performed much better in the US, where it reached number 18 in August 1990.

 Bruce Hornsby & The Range released one further single in Australia, "Set Me in Motion", from the Backdraft soundtrack, in July 1991.
-It missed the top 150.
-Bruce embarked on a solo career following this, with the album Harbour Lights (number 118, May 1993).
+It did not chart.
+Bruce embarked on a solo career following this, with the album Harbour Lights (number 118, May 1993); a single from which we see in 1993.

 Number 149 "This Is How It Feels" by Inspiral Carpets